 1935 – First Auto Manufacturing Union Established

-In 1935, the United Auto Workers union was established in Detroit, Michigan.
+1935 the United Auto Workers Union was established in Detroit, Michigan.
 Following a three-month sit-down strike at several of the company’s operations in Flint, Michigan, General Motors became the first major automaker to unionize.
 Ford Motor Company did not organize until 1941.

 1941 – Michigan’s Critical Role in World War II